There are no prerequisites for this course. (This course is taught in English.)

 These policies are specific to this course.
 For additional information about general policies, please refer to Independent Study Course Policies page.

-12 computer-graded homework sets (no resubmissions); 8 reflection papers (cannot be resubmitted; the lowest score is dropped); 5 discussion board posts (cannot be resubmitted); 13 computer-graded lesson quizzes (no resubmissions; lowest score will be dropped).
+12 computer-graded homework sets (no resubmissions); 8 reflection papers (cannot be resubmitted; the lowest score is dropped); 5 discussion board posts (cannot be resubmitted); 13 computer-graded lesson quizzes (no paid resubmissions; lowest score will be dropped).

 1 midterm and 1 final exam (midterm and final exams may not be retaken); both are proctored.
 You must pass the final exam with 60 percent or higher to pass the course.